Montreal Mammogram Screening & Testing

 View google map

-In 2018, the QEHC began using 3D technology known as Tomosynthesis in its breast exams.
+In 2018, the QEHC began using 3D technology for mammogram known as Tomosynthesis in its breast exams.
 This technology enables early detection of smaller invasive cancers and a reduction in recalls for additional views.
 Tomosynthesis improves patient care, translating into a higher probability of a successful outcome of a breast cancer diagnosis.

 The PQDCS (Québec breast cancer screening program) invites all women aged 50 to 69 to take advantage of this test every two years.
 Women of this age group who take part in screening are at a lower risk of dying from breast cancer.
 This has been confirmed by numerous scientific studies and the results of the Québec Breast Cancer Screening Program.

 Patients who have received a letter from the PQDCS please ensure to have this document at the time of the appointment.